Jaunpur Sultanate: Ibrahim Shah

 The Jaunpur Sultanate attained its greatest height under the younger brother of Mubarak Shah, who ruled as Shams ud-din Ibrahim Shah (ruled 1402–1440).
 To the east, his kingdom extended to Bihar, and to the west, to Kanauj; he even marched on Delhi at one point.
 Under the aegis of a Muslim holy man named Nur Qutb Alam, he threatened the Sultanate of Bengal under Raja Ganesha.

-Ibrahim Shah was a patron of Islamic learning and established a number of colleges for this purpose.
-A large number of scholarly works on Islamic theology and law was produced during his reign, which include the Hashiah-i-Hindi, the Bahar-ul-Mawwaj and the Fatwa-i-Ibrahim Shahi.
-He constructed a number of monuments in a new regional style of architecture known as the Sharqi.
-During his reign, Sultan Nasiruddin Mahmud Shah II Tughluq took refuge in Jaunpur in order to get rid of the control of Mallu Iqbal over him.
+Ibrahim Shah was a patron of Islamic learning and established several colleges for this purpose.
+A large number of scholarly works on Islamic theology and law were produced during his reign, which include the Hashiah-i-Hindi, the Bahar-ul-Mawwaj and the Fatwa-i-Ibrahim Shahi.
+He constructed several monuments in a new regional style of architecture known as the Sharqi.
+During his reign, Sultan Nasiruddin Mahmud Shah II Tughluq took refuge in Jaunpur to get rid of the control of Mallu Iqbal over him.
 But he did not treat Sultan Mahmud Shah well.
 As a result, his relations with the Sultan became bitter and Mahmud Shah occupied Kanauj.
 In 1407, he tried to recover Kanauj but failed.
 His attempt to conquer Bengal also failed.
 He was succeeded by his eldest son Mahmud Shah after his death.

-Mahmud Shah
+Mahmud Shah Sharqi

-Mahmud Shah was successful in conquering Chunar, but failed to capture Kalpi.
+Mahmud Shah Sharqi was successful in conquering Chunar, but failed to capture Kalpi.
 He also conducted campaigns against Bengal and Odisha.
 The monarch of Odisha at that time was the legendary Kapilendra Deva Gajapati.
 The Odia forces defeated the Jaunpur Sultanate comprehensively.
 In 1452, he invaded Delhi but was defeated by Bahlul Lodi.
 Later, he made another attempt to conquer Delhi and marched into Etawah.
 Finally, he agreed to a treaty which accepted the right of Bahlul Lodi over Shamsabad.
 But when Bahlul tried to take possession of Shamsabad, he was opposed by the forces of Jaunpur.
-At this juncture, Mahmud Shah died and he was succeeded by his son Bhikhan, who assumed the title of Muhammad Shah.
+At this juncture, Mahmud Shah Sharqi died and he was succeeded by his son Bhikhan, who assumed the title of Muhammad Shah.